FragnetNetwork/docs/docs/games/pathoftitans/server-config-options.md

+---
+title: Configuration options for your Path of Titans server
+keywords: ['config options pot', 'config options path of titans']
+---

 # Configuration options for your Path of Titans server

 **Important Note:** The server must be stopped while editing server files.
 You must save your edits and restart your server for any edits to take effect.